UMAprotocol/protocol/.github/PULL_REQUEST_TEMPLATE.md

 **Testing**

-List the steps for reviewers to test the changes.
+Check a box to describe how you tested these changes and list the steps for reviewers to test.

+- [ ]  Ran end-to-end test, running the code as in production
+- [ ]  New unit tests created
+- [ ]  Existing tests adequate, no new tests required
+- [ ]  All existing tests pass
+- [ ]  Untested

 **Issue(s)**